p4 depot

 A depot of type graph does not use the p4 protect mechanism at the file level.
 Instead, a graph depot supports the Git model with a set of permissions for an entire repository (repo) of files.
 For details, see p4 grant-permission.

-For in-depth information on working with depots of type graph, see Working with Git in Helix Core Server Administrator Guide.
+For in-depth information on working with depots of type graph, see Work with Git in Helix Core Server Administrator Guide.

-To list all depots known to the Helix Server
+To list all depots known to the Helix Core Server

 p4 depots